-First-round offers into universities, TAFEs and colleges were received by hundreds of former Campaspe Shire students yesterday.By Ruth Clayton
+First-round offers into universities, TAFEs and colleges were received by hundreds of former Campaspe Shire students yesterday.RUTH CLAYTON January 18, 2013 4:53am

 Hundreds of former Campaspe Shire students yesterday awaited news of first-round offers into universities, TAFEs and colleges.

 Victorian Tertiary Admissions Centre announced offers at 2pm.

 Former St Joseph’s College student Jason Clymo will accept his first-round offer to study medicine at Monash University in Melbourne.